CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 that token on the XRPL side.
 Check [workflow](#register-token) for more details.

-##### Max holding amount and sending precision update
+##### Token update

-It is possible to update both `max holding amount` and `sending precision` for both XRPL and Coreum originated tokens.
-The owner can do it by calling the contract.
+It is possible to update the token `state`, `sending precision`, `max holding amount` and `bridging fee`.
+The owner can do it by calling the contract for both
-The contract updates the `sending precision` in the token registry and removes all pending evidences with `sending from XRPL to coreum` type data from the evidence queue.
-We need it to avoid evidence inconsistency, since an evidence could be accepted by the contract with old `sending precision`, and never got fully confirmed with the new.
-The full rescan will help to check and submit such evidence one more time after the removal.
-The new `maxHoldingAmount` must be greater that the current amount.

-##### Token enabling/disabling

-Any token can be disabled and enabled at any time by the contract owner.
-Any new workflow with the disabled token is prohibited by the contract, the pending operations should be completed.
+XRPL and Coreum originated tokens.

+In the case of Token state, a token can be Enabled/Disabled only if it's not in Inactive/Processing State (for the first case it requires a recovery operation and for the second one it's in the middle of TrustSet operation).
+In the case of `sending precision`, the owner can change it to another valid sending precision value.
+For `max holding amount`, the owner can change it to another max holding amount as long as the bridge holds equal or less than the new value.
+In the case of `bridging fee`, the owner can change it to any value.

 #### Operation queues